facelessuser/wcmatch/docs/src/markdown/wcmatch.md

 `DIRPATHNAME` will enable path name searching for excluded folder patterns, but it will not apply to file patterns.
 This is mainly provided for cases where you may have multiple folders with the same name, but you want to target a specific folder to exclude.
-The path name compared will be the entire path relative to the base path.
-So if the provided base folder was `.`, and the folder under evaluation is `./some/folder`, `some/folder` will be matched against the pattern.
+The path name compared will be the entire path relative to the root directory.
+So if the provided root directory folder was `.`, and the folder under evaluation is `./some/folder`, `some/folder` will be matched against the pattern.

 ```pycon3
 >>> from wcmatch import wcmatch